List of World Heritage Sites in Finland

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Finland accepted the convention on 4 March 1987, making its historical sites eligible for inclusion on the list.
 The first two sites added to the list were Old Rauma and the Fortress of Suomenlinna, both in 1991, at the 15th Session of the World Heritage Committee, held in Carthage, Tunisia.
-Further sites were added in 1994, 1996, 1999, 2005, and 2006.
+Further sites were added in 1994, 1996, 1999, 2005, 2006, and 2026.

-There are seven World Heritage Sites in Finland, six of which are classified as cultural sites according to the UNESCO criteria, and one natural site, the High Coast / Kvarken Archipelago.
+There are eight World Heritage Sites in Finland, seven of which are classified as cultural sites according to the UNESCO criteria, and one natural site, the High Coast / Kvarken Archipelago.
 This is a transnational site and is shared with Sweden.
 The Swedish part, the High Coast, was listed individually in 2000; the Kvarken Archipelago was added in 2006.
 There is another transnational site in Finland, the Struve Geodetic Arc, a cultural site listed in 2005, which is shared with nine other countries.
-In addition to its World Heritage Sites, Finland also maintains three properties on its tentative list.
+In addition to its World Heritage Sites, Finland also maintains one property on its tentative list.